hardik-kh/Healthical/README.md

 ### Diet Plan
 -------
-* Recommends the diet according to the BMI calculated on the given input
+* Recommends the diet list according to the BMI calculated on the given input
-* Recommended diets and videos suggested by the app based on the BMI calculated on the given input
+* Provieds a detail recipie for a particular food item
 <div>
 <img src ="Images/food-list.jpg" height = "600" width = "300">
 <img src ="Images/recipie.png" height = "600" width = "300"  >